This post contains affiliate links. Please see our disclosure policy.

 The baked pop tarts, with flaky crust, on a cooling rack.

-I usually tell you to let things cool before frosting, but not this time.
 You are absolutely doing yourself a disservice if you do not eat these while they’re warm from the oven!
-Spread some glaze on, drizzle on the caramel (maybe add a sprinkle of flaky sea salt too, if you’re feeling really fancy?) and DIVE IN.
-HEAVENLY.
+Add the glaze, drizzle on the caramel, add a sprinkle of flaky sea salt, and DIVE IN.

 Heart-shaped nutella pop tarts on parchment paper.